wp-plugins/powerpress/readme.txt

 0.4.2 released on 11/02/2008
 Fixed quicktime in-page player bug, fixed bug which caused itunes keywords and subtitle to be blank and incremented version number.

+0.5.0 released on 11/25/2008
+Removed optional define 'POWERPRESS_PLUGIN_PATH', define no longer necessary.
+Added itunes:author and itunes:subtitle to header portion of podcast feeds.
+No longer removing quotes or extra spaces from itunes summary.
+Player auto-play bug fixed when quicktime files mixed with mp3s.
+Added new option to ping iTunes in a new browser window.

 == Feedback ==
 http://www.blubrry.com/powerpress/